 Roasted beet salad, fresh local spinach and scallions sound like menu details from an upscale restaurant.
 They're what's new this spring at the cafeteria of Takoma Regional Hospital in Greeneville, Tennessee.
-Chef Mary Goldman is excited to include some fresh, local produce for the first time this…Continue
+Chef Mary Goldman is excited to include some fresh, local produce for the first time this year.
+A chef getting a say over wholesale food orders for her…Continue

 Added by Flour Sack Mama on May 31, 2011 at 9:16pm — No Comments